Skip to main content

 Conclusion

 Construction litigation is a complex area of law.
 There are pre-suit notice requirements, complex contractual issues, and difficult bureaucratic communication channels when it comes to the large-scale builders.
-If you’re in a dispute involving defective construction, call the experienced construction lawyers at Volpe Law, LLC, or contact us online to request a free consultation.
+If you’re in a dispute involving defective construction, call the experienced construction lawyers at Volpe Law, LLC, or contact us online to request a consultation.
 We offer experienced, knowledgeable counsel on construction contracts and disputes.

 For more information, visit our practice area page on construction disputes.